Keila-Camarillo/nlp_most_starred_repos/README.md

 # Project Goal

-* Discover README features that indicate the repository programming language
+* Discover features of README.md files that indicate the repository programming language
 * Use features to develop a machine learning model to predict the repository's main programming language

 # Initial Thoughts